 An untreated gonorrhea infection that spreads to the uterus or Fallopian tubes can cause pelvic inflammatory disease (PID).
 PID can cause irreparable damage to a woman’s reproductive system, leading to infertility and ectopic pregnancy.
 In pregnant women, gonorrhea can be passed along to the fetus and potentially lead to complications like blindness and infection in the blood and joints.
 According to estimates from the Centers for Disease Control and Prevention (CDC), gonorrhea rates were higher among women than men over the past several years.

 Gonorrhea symptoms in women can be silent, mild or mistaken for a bladder or vaginal infection.
 Gonorrhea symptoms may start to appear 10 days after exposure to the STD.
 Initial symptoms may include pain or burning during urination, unusual yellowish vaginal discharge and rectal discharge, itching, soreness or bleeding.
-Less common symptoms are sore throat, fever, nausea, lower back and stomach aches, pain during intercourse and bleeding between periods.
+Less common symptoms are a sore throat, fever, nausea, lower back and stomach aches, pain during intercourse and bleeding between periods.

 Chlamydia Symptoms in Women